-HomeAid Northern Virginia, Dan Ryan Builders, and 11 trade partners completed a $70,000+ renovation project for the Winchester Rescue Mission, where they installed new flooring throughout the 4,500 square-foot building, repainted the entire interior, and replaced bathroom flooring and tiling throughout.
-The team also plans to add lockable storage shelving and an outdoor shed, as well as low-voltage wiring to improve a security system, by the end of the month.
+In November, 2020, HomeAid Northern Virginia, Dan Ryan Builders, and 11 trade partners completed a $96,000+ renovation project for the Winchester Rescue Mission – 100% of which was donated – where new flooring was installed throughout the 4,500 square-foot building; the entire interior was repainted; and the bathroom flooring and tiling were replaced throughout.
+The team also added lockable storage units, an outdoor shed—which allowed space for an additional bedroom on the first floor—and low-voltage wiring and an improved security system.
+In

-The result is a game-changer for the Rescue Mission, which provides sleeping quarters for 33 men, as well as meals, job training, and medical care, in a 1930s building in the downtown historic area of Winchester, VA.
+The result is a game-changer for the Rescue Mission, which provides transitional housing, meals, job training, and mental health care for 33 men, in addition to operating a community food pantry, all in a 1930s building in the downtown historic area of Winchester, VA.

 “We serve roughly 1,200 people a week through our food distribution program and 150 to 200 meals every day,” said Vicki Culbreth, development director for the Rescue Mission.
 “We also provide laundry and showering facilities for anyone who needs it.
 That’s an enormous number of lives to impact, and it just feels so good and so exciting to walk in and feel great about where you’re working.
 The cafeteria is probably the most incredible example, with luxury plank replacing a really ugly concrete floor with layers of peeling paint … it’s a beautiful facility now, and all of the other changes allow us to service people more fully and more efficiently.
 It’s been an amazing experience and a true gift – HomeAid and its team listened to every single thing we said, and they exceeded every expectation start to finish.
 This building is a source of pride for our whole community now, and we are so grateful.”